Last fact-checked: 15 September 2020

 The procedure is also known as Asian blepharoplasty due to its popularity among Asians for changing their single eyelid into a double eyelid.

-Monolids are a typical feature of Asian eyes, and these tend to make the eyes look smaller, especially if there is fatty tissue present which can give a hooded appearance.
-The double eyelid procedure puts a crease in the lid and opens up the eye area.
+Monolids are a typical feature of Asian eyes, tending to make the eyes look smaller, especially if there is fatty tissue present which can give a hooded appearance.
+The double eyelid procedure, which is normally performed for aesthetic reasons, creates a crease in the lid and opens up the eye area.

-Cancun is one of the world’s most popular holiday destinations.
-It has everything you need for a great time – crystal blue water gently lapping white, sandy beaches; great shopping; a wide variety of entertainment; fabulous restaurants and top-class hotels.
+Cancun is one of the world’s most popular vacation destinations, especially for those based in North America.
+This Mexican coastal resort has everything you need for a great time: crystal blue water, gently lapping white, sandy beaches; great shopping; a wide variety of entertainment; fabulous restaurants and top-class hotels.
 Where could be better to have some pre and post-surgery rest and recuperation?

-At Medical Departures we go a step further with our listings.
-We do background checks and only list those that have verifiable credentials, including qualifications and professional memberships.
-We also collect real patient reviews, which are published on our site, along with clinic photos and prices.
+At Medical Departures, we go a step further than other sites by undertaking our own background checks; we only list those facilities that have verifiable credentials, including qualifications and professional memberships.
+We also collect and authenticate patient reviews, which are published on our site, along with clinic photos and prices.

-The procedure is relatively quick –only taking about an hour.
-The surgery is done as an out-patient, so you won’t usually have to stay in hospital overnight.
+The procedure is relatively swift–only taking about an hour.
+The surgery is performed as an outpatient procedure, so you usually won’t be required to stay in the hospital overnight.

-You should expect bruising and swelling afterwards, and your eyes will feel a little tender for up to 48 hours.
-After that you should begin to feel much better as the swelling will start to go down.
-It typically takes between 2 and 4 weeks before the swelling has gone completely.
+You should expect bruising and swelling afterward, and your eyes will feel a little tender for up to 48 hours.
+After that, you should begin to feel much better as the swelling will start to subside.
+Other items to note: